What Is The Sport?

 Why Try It At Potters?

-Every year at Potters Resorts Hopton-on-Sea, we host a range of midweek bowling breaks from September to mid-May (excluding school holidays) which are hosted by our Bowls ambassador and world number 1, Greg Harlow.
+Every year at Potters Resorts Hopton-on-Sea, we host a range of midweek bowling breaks from September to mid-May (excluding school holidays) which are hosted by our Bowls ambassador and former world number 1, Greg Harlow.
 Over the course of each indoor season, we welcome around 1600 teams on resort.
 It's the perfect way to play with old friends, as well as make some new ones in the warm and friendly environment of the UK’s first All Inclusive Resort.

 Potters Resorts Hopton-on-Sea is the UK's first All-Inclusive Resort, offering short breaks on the picturesque Norfolk Coast.
 We are committed to giving you the best bowling break experience possible, we have 14 indoor rinks and 4 outdoor rinks.
 When the rinks are not being used for our in-house tournaments you are more than welcome to use them for roll-ups with friends - the perfect opportunity to give it a try!